sgarg-10/Java_Practice/README.md

-# Merging_Conflicts
-This is to show merging conflicts in git.
+This will contian all the codes I practice in JAVA language.